Our School Direct programme is based on the skills our schools are looking for in a Early Career teacher (ECT).

 How to apply

-Applicants need to register and apply through the UCAS website from 13 October 2020, please click on the link below:
+Applicants need to register and apply through the DfE Apply website from October 2021, please click on the link below:

-Application forms will be sent directly to VITT by UCAS.
+Application forms will be sent directly to VITT.

 Once applications have been shortlisted, interviews will take place in the respective schools or universities who have requested the specific training programme.
 Placement offers with all the training programmes will be conditional subject to a DBS check, meeting the relevant university entry requirements (see above).